 Garlic scapes are delicious when roasted with potatoes or other veggies.
-My favourite way to eat scapes is to make them into a pesto.
+My favorite way to eat scapes is to make them into a pesto.
 I’ve adapted this garlic scape pesto recipe from a few that I’ve discovered over the years.
-I whip it into pasta mixed with sausage and sautéed mushrooms or other stir-fried veggies.
-I’ve added less oil and used it as a sandwich spread.
+I stir it into pasta topped with lots of fresh parmesan.
+You can add less oil and use it as a sandwich spread.
 And, when I make too much to enjoy at once, I freeze it into ice cubes so I can enjoy fresh pesto until my scapes are ready again the following year—though it usually doesn’t last that long!

 Note: Be sure you have a toothbrush or a good helping of mints close at hand after eating a garlic scape-laden meal!